Polka Dot Door: Creation and history

-Dodi Robb helped distinguish Polka Dot Door with her creation and addition of the Polkaroo, combining the show's title with the word kangaroo.
+Dodi Robb helped distinguish Polka Dot Door with her creation and addition of the Polkaroo, combining the show's title with the word Kangaroo.
 Polkaroo would reprise his role every Thursday (Imagination Day), appearing to only one of the two hosts (the other dressing up and playing the role of Polkaroo).
 In the late-1970s, then-producer Coneybeare led negotiations to dissolve TVOntario's licensing agreement with Play School, freeing Polka Dot Door to be distinctively Canadian and adapt to include more Canadian educational content.

 Robb and Patterson co-composed the theme song that accompanied the opening/closing animation used for the series' entire run, and wrote many of the early scripts and songs used in the series, including "Imagine, Imagine", a song often used on Imagination Day with Polkaroo.
 Robb would go on to be the first-ever head of children's programming at CBC Television, and would have Muppet "Dodi" in Sesame Park, a Canadian adaptation of Sesame Street, named in her honour.

 The theme song was performed by Angela Antonelli, born December 29, 1933, in Guelph, Ontario.
-Left home at the age of 16 to Study voice under Dr. Ernesto Vinci at Royal Conservatory of Music, Joined the Canadian Opera Company and Starred in Gianni Schicchi opposite Jon Vickers, Gretel in Hansel & Gretel & Marriage of Figaro among others.
+Antonelli left home at the age of 16 to study voice under Dr. Ernesto Vinci at Royal Conservatory of Music.
+She joined the Canadian Opera Company and Starred in Gianni Schicchi opposite Jon Vickers, Gretel in Hansel & Gretel & Marriage of Figaro among others.
 She was a regular on the Juliet Show for 6 seasons as well as many other radio and television shows.
-Original cast member of Anne of Green Gables at the Charlottetown Festival and went on to perform in many other theatrical shows.
+Antonelli was also an original cast member of Anne of Green Gables at the Charlottetown Festival; she went on to perform in many other theatrical shows.